 Dr. Taiya Fabre is the Health Professions Program Faculty Liaison.
 She is available for advising and questions on selecting majors, extracurricular activities, leadership experience, community service and clinical experience by e-mail or by making an appointment.

 The Health Professions Office sponsors AED, Alpha Epsilon Delta, a national honor society for pre-health professions students.
 You can meet twice a month with other students who share your interest in a health professions career.

 Here are some of the places you can find HBU Huskies

 - The University of Texas Southwestern Medical Center at Dallas

 - The University of Texas Medical Branch, Galveston

 - St. John University

 “Coming into college, I’d heard several horror stories: the professors don’t know your name, the professors don’t care about you, and you won’t even meet your professor because your class will be taught by a teaching assistant.
 That’s what I was afraid of, but not what occurred when I came to HBU.
-The professors are all kind and they take time out of their busy schedules to actually help you understand what you’re attempting to learn.
-The science professors and, particularly those of the Health Professions Office, never hesitated to assist me in any way possible whenever I had a question or whenever I needed advice for the future.
-Everyone faces challenges in their life that make focusing on college difficult, but the support I received from the individuals here is unparalleled.”
+The professors are all kind, and they take time out of their busy schedules to actually help you understand what you’re attempting to learn.
+The science professors, particularly those of the Health Professions Office, never hesitated to assist me in any way possible whenever I had a question, or whenever I needed advice for the future.
+Everyone faces challenges in life that make focusing on college difficult, but the support I received from the individuals here is unparalleled.”